amgookool/LAB1/README.md

 ## (a) Coding Standards
 ---
+The BARR C embedded C coding standard was used to standardized the development code.
+This standard was developed to minimize bugs in firmware by focusing on practical rules that keep bugs out while also improving the maintability and portablity of embedded software.

 ## (b) Toolchain Features
 ---
-Both the ESP8266 RTOS SDK Programming Guide and the Mastering FreeRTOS Real Time Kernel Guide were used for interpretting and understanding the various definitions of the registers,functions specific for the real time  for the ESP device.
+Both the ESP8266 RTOS SDK Programming Guide and the Mastering FreeRTOS Real Time Kernel Guide were used for interpretting and understanding the various macro definitions, kernel specific functions and the peripheral specific macros and functions of the ESP device.
+This was very helpful as it provided information on the parameters of the functions and what they return.
+Additionally, the ESP8266 RTOS SDK provided information on how to use the macros and functions for the configuration of the GPIO and I2C periheral interfaces.Lastly, the ADS1115 datasheet was used to determine the programming method for the device.
+This refers to how the ESP8266 will write to and read from the ADS1115 sensor.
+The use of these documentation is crucial for development of complex embedded systems as it is a great source of information on the operating principle of the ESP8266 SDK and the FreeRTOS kernel.

 ## (c) Debugging Practices
 ---